montse-velazquez/Budget-Manager/README.md

 As an extra feature of creating a saving account, users will be able to name their savings account by the name they decide to.
 ___

+### **User Story 4**
+**“I’m an user that is just getting into the habit of saving, so occasionally i overspend a bit of money and i tend to withdraw money from my savings and i want to keep like that till i get used to be on a budget”**

+* User wants to be able to withdraw money from his saving accounts
+* It is getting into the habit of being on a budget
+    * Should some alerts be trigerred as a warning when withdrawing money from their savings?

+Even though uses should not withdram money from their savings account till they achieve their goal, they will be able to withdraw money from their different savings accounts.
+___